Clastify logo

 Image

 Local communities work well because the model then has real meaning.
-Invertebrates can be collected using a sweep net for flying insects or by using a beating stick and beating sheet under vegetation to dislodge small animals.
+Invertebrates can be collected using a sweep net for flying insects, or by using a beating stick and beating sheet under vegetation to dislodge small animals.
 Identification guides or reliable biodiversity databases can then help connect the organisms with their feeding habits.
 The biology starts when the names become interactions.

-Do not force every organism into one tidy row.
+Don’t force every organism into one tidy row.
 Omnivores and generalist predators may occupy different trophic levels in different food chains, so their position in a web is often approximate.

 Dead organic matter is still energy-rich